 On behalf of the Department of Psychology and Counseling, welcome to your study of counseling at Hood College.
-We believe that you have selected a program that is comprehensive and methodical to prepare you for the stimulating and significant work of being a professional counselor, and we are committed to your education.
-We hope that you find your academic and professional experiences in the department constructive and satisfying as you pursue your career in counseling and begin either the Clinical Mental Health Counseling (CMHC) or School Counseling program.
+We believe that you have selected a program that is comprehensive and methodical to prepare you for the significant work of being a professional counselor, and we are committed to your education.
+We hope that you find your academic and professional experiences in the department constructive and satisfying as you pursue your career in counseling and begin either the Clinical Mental Health Counseling (CMHC) specialty or the School Counseling (SC) specialty.

 This Student Handbook is designed to assist you in your graduate studies and provides you with a plethora of information, including: program mission and program objectives; faculty information; plan of study for CMHC and School Counseling; matriculation requirements; program and university policies (including expectations of students and policies related to endorsement, academic appeals, retention, and remediation); information about licensure and certification; professional counseling organizations; and opportunities for professional involvement.
 However, this handbook does not contain the complete and exact text of all rules, regulations, policies, and procedures that relate to graduate students at Hood College.
 The Hood College Catalog also contains policies, procedures, and information about services for graduate students and should be used in conjunction with this program-specific handbook.
-Please note, this handbook is updated on a regular basis and student can always find the most recent version of the handbook on the Hood College Counseling Program website for their specialty area.
+Please note, this handbook is updated on a regular basis and student can always find the most recent version of it, as well as the most updated Practicum & Internship Manual, on the Hood College Counseling Program website for their specialty area.